h1-the-swan/jargon_distance/README.md

 Jason Portenoy 2018

-Implement the jargon distance measure from [Vilhena et al. “Finding Cultural Holes: How Structure and Culture Diverge in Networks of Scholarly Communication.”
-(2014)](https://doi.org/10.15195/v1.a15)
+Implement the jargon distance measure from <a href="https://doi.org/10.15195/v1.a15" target="_blank">Vilhena et al. “Finding Cultural Holes: How Structure and Culture Diverge in Networks of Scholarly Communication.”
+(2014)</a>

 ### Installation

-Download from PyPI:
+Install from PyPI:

 `pip install jargon-distance`

 ### Usage

-Initialize a JargonDistance instance with a `term_counts` dict and (optionally) a `group_map` dict.
+Initialize a `JargonDistance` instance with a `term_counts` dict and (optionally) a `group_map` dict.
 `term_counts` is a mapping of document -> term counter (Counter object).

 ```